Père Lachaise Cemetery: Crematorium and columbarium

 A funerary chapel was erected in 1823 by Étienne-Hippolyte Godde at the exact place of the ancient Jesuit house.
 This same Neoclassical architect created the monumental entrance a few years later.

 A columbarium and a crematorium of a Byzantine Revival architecture were designed in 1894 by Jean-Camille Formigé in one building.
 The roof consists of a large brick and sandstone dome, three small domes and two chimneys.
 In the 1920s, the main dome was decorated with stained glass windows by Carl Maumejean.
 The final columbarium is composed of four levels: two in the basement and two exterior levels, both can contain more than 40,800 cases.

 The crematorium was the first built in France.
 The first cremation took place on 30 January 1889, a little over a year after the law of 15 November 1887 proclaimed freedom of funerals and thus authorized cremations.
 Nonetheless, cremation remained uncommon until the end of the 20th century.
-With the work of anticlerical and free-thinkers (Charles-Ange Laisant, André Lorulot), the use of cremation became more popular after overturning of the ban by the Catholic Church in 1963.
+With the work of anticlerical and free-thinkers (Charles-Ange Laisant, André Lorulot), the use of cremation became more popular after the overturning of the ban by the Catholic Church in 1963.
 From 49 cremations in 1889, there were about 5,000 cremations at the beginning of the 21st century.
-In 2012, cremation represents 45% of funerals in Paris.
+In 2012, cremation represented 45% of funerals in Paris.

-Inside the columbarium rest the remains of numerous celebrities including the director Max Ophuls and the comedian Pierre Dac.
-The box inscribed with Maria Callas’ name is only a cenotaph.
+Inside the columbarium are the remains of numerous celebrities, including the director Max Ophuls and the comedian Pierre Dac.
+The box inscribed with Maria Callas' name is only a cenotaph.

 Religion

 An 1804 law put in place by Napoleon addressed the question of cemetery organization relating to religious beliefs.
-It was required that an entire cemetery be built, or at least a section of a large cemetery, should be dedicated to a specific religion.
-Another law in 1881 repealed the former law but by that time at Père Lachaise, a Jewish enclosure and a Muslim enclosure already existed.
+It was required that an entire cemetery be built, or at least a section of a large cemetery should be dedicated to a specific religion.
+Another law in 1881 repealed the former law but by that time at Père Lachaise a Jewish enclosure and a Muslim enclosure already existed.

 The law of separation of church and state on 9 December 1905 had no impact on Père Lachaise because religious emblems were still allowed on private funeral monuments.
 The cemetery cross was removed in June 1883.